Three Important Lessons to Learn From Lee Radziwill’s Estate Plan

 Having both a will and a trust in place.
 While Radziwill’s will handle certain aspects of estate administration, the bulk of her wealth was held in a trust.
 A trust can be used to dictate the terms of how assets are distributed so as to ensure they are not be squandered or wasted, while also allowing you to provide for future generations.

 Granting a limited power of appointment over a trust.
 Radziwill was the beneficiary of inherited family wealth and held a limited power of appointment over trusts created by both her mother and her famous older sister.
 This allowed her to distribute certain funds to others from these trusts, but limited these distributions to certain heirs or charities.
 Again, this helps to protect future generations and ensure assets remain in the family.

 Discuss Your Situation With Our New York Estate Planning Attorneys

 At Cavallo & Cavallo, we are your neighborhood law firm, providing the trusted legal guidance you need in matters impacting your family.
-To discuss your particular situation, contact our Bronx & New Rochelle estate planning attorneys and schedule a consultation today.
+To discuss your particular situation, contact our Bronx & Westchester estate planning attorneys and schedule a consultation today.